Sylvan Dewing BA, LLM, PGCET, PGCERT

 Sylvan has successfully led and developed services that have won national awards including, whilst at Hackney Community College the Queens Anniversary Prize in 2011, Education and Training Category, for enabling people with mental health needs to gain education and employment skills, TES award 2016, contribution to the local community, highly commended.
 In addition, he has been involved in European Social Funded projects on reducing Youth violence and national working groups on Reducing NEETs and improving Healthy eating in the sector.

-Sylvan has BSL level 2 and teachers as part of the college provision at the Academy.
+Sylvan has BSL level 2 and teaches as part of the college provision at the Academy.

 Director of Finance and Resources

 Claire is a qualified Chartered Accountant with over 20 years post qualified experience focused in education and charity sector.
 She joined the Academy in 2011 as the Finance Manager and was appointed Director of Finance & Resources in 2020.
 Claire was part of the Academy Project Team that delivered the new Campus in Exmouth.

 Claire is responsible for Finance, Human Resources, Estates & Facilities, and IT.